uniba-dsg/docker-tutorial/3_compose.md

 <a id="compose"></a>
 # 3. Docker Compose

-Make sure you have already installed both Docker Engine and [Docker Compose](https://docs.docker.com/compose/install/).
+Make sure you have already installed both Docker Engine and the [Docker Compose Plugin](https://docs.docker.com/compose/install/).
 You don't need to install Python or Redis, as both are provided by Docker images.

 <a id="setup"></a>
 ## 3.1 Step 1: Setup